Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

 The Mokens project uses an instance of the Mokens contract to mint non-fungible tokens that comply with the [ERC721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) and [ERC998](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-998.md) standards.
 The Mokens project uses a single instance of the Mokens contract that is at this address: [0xaaf401585b72c678afc09036510d3ef759bdaf7e](https://etherscan.io/address/0xaaf401585b72c678afc09036510d3ef759bdaf7e#code).
 Integration is done with that contract instance at that address.
 The Moken contract is not upgradeable and will not change.

+One thing to note is that all the mokens functionality is too much to fit in one contract.
+So the Mokens contract delegates some function calls to the MokensDelegate contract.
+So if you can't find a function in the Mokens contract source code then check the [MokensDelegate contract source code](https://etherscan.io/address/0x8e332fe4df2876cce3b9e6cab160c61ef4c31f77#code).

 The [mokens.io website](https://mokens.io) is just one user interface for minting and displaying mokens.
 There can be any number of user interfaces for minting and/or displaying and using mokens.